mocamircea/sygon-token/README.md

     </li>
   </ul>
   <h4>Expenditure Destinations</h4>
-   There are five possible expenditure destinations and three are explicitly defined: [0] DEV (Project Development), [1] PRO (Promotion), [2] OPR (Operational).
-While DEV is explicit, the rest of the destinations are implicit.
-This means that a particular amount to be released defaultly targets the DEV destination.
-Consequently, amounts for PRO and OPR are calculated automatically based on their weights and the amount transferred for DEV.
+   There are five possible expenditure destinations from which three are explicitly defined: [0] DEV (Project Development), [1] PRO (Promotion), [2] OPR (Operational).
+While DEV destination is explicit, the rest of the destinations are implicit.
+This means that for a new release, the amount explicitely stated defaultly targets the DEV destination.
+Consequently, amounts for PRO and OPR destinations are calculated automatically based on their weights and the amount transferred to DEV.

    <br/><br/> All destinations together define the <b>Release Structure</b> (RS).
 For example, a strtucture like   RS{0:20,1:30,2:50} means that a transfer of 10000 SYGON tokens is performed to DEV, and consequently, a transfer of 15000 SYGONs to PRO and a transfer of 25000 SYGONs to OPR.
    <br/><br/> Also, there are destinations [3] ED3 and [4] ED4, with an initial weight of 0 (zero).
 These two destinations are reserved for future implementations.
    <br/><br/> <b>Changing Destinations</b> Only changing the address and weight of destinations [1-4] are allowed for the Creator.
 Changing destinations emits specific events.